 You deserve to feel safe when visiting a friend’s house or going to the store.
 But the unfortunate truth is that accidents can and do happen, sometimes because of the carelessness or recklessness of the property owner.
 If you believe a landowner’s negligence was the direct cause of your injuries, speaking with a Hershey premises liability lawyer is in your best interests.
-Our respected team at Ostroff Injury Law will work tirelessly to collect evidence, build a compelling claim on your behalf, and pursue fair and timely compensation.
+Our respected team at Ostroff Godshall Injury and Accident Lawyers will work tirelessly to collect evidence, build a compelling claim on your behalf, and pursue fair and timely compensation.

 Founding Partner Jon Ostroff and his team have extensive experience pursuing cases like these.
 In one case, we were able to recover $380,000 on behalf of a contractor who suffered serious spinal and shoulder injuries after falling through a trapdoor in a home that he was remodeling near Hershey.
 Give us a call today to learn more about our seasoned injury attorneys can help you pursue the compensation you need to get your life back on track.

 How Fault Works in Premises Liability Claims

 Premises liability cases generally revolve around negligence, which is the breach of a “duty of care” that directly results in a preventable injury.
 However, the specific “duty” a property owner owes to a visitor varies based on that visitor’s reason for being on that property.